 In 2005, in order to help protect the ocean she loves, she helped found the Ocean Research & Conservation Association.
 ORCA is dedicated to the study and protection of marine ecosystems and the species they sustain through development of innovative technologies, science-based conservation action and public education.

 Edie is a renowned scientist who is also a a return Sea & Learn expert.
 Last time she visited Saba, she wowed us with her knowledge on ostracods.
-Join Edie for another awe-inspiring night dive to see Saba's underwater light show.
-Edie will also be this year's Opening Night speaker on October 1st presenting on "The Kraken Revealed".
+Join Edie for another awe-inspiring night snorkel to see Saba's underwater light show.
+Edie will also be this year's Opening Night speaker on October 1st presenting on "Here be Monsters".